 We are careering towards the end of an eventful year and I don’t know about you, but it’s around about now that I start doing some evaluating on what I want next year to look like and be like.
 You ask yourself questions like “What things do I want to experience?”, “What goals do I want to set myself?”
 For us remote workers, alongside those questions, one question we’re 100% asking ourselves is “WHERE do I want to go next?”
+If you’re new to being a digital nomad, how do you choose your destination in the first place?

 There are a number of factors that need considering in order to make sure your next destination ticks off everything on your list – both for travel and working requirements.
 Below, we’ve listed our most important features of any destination that you may want to consider when selecting your next place to stay!